divineprog/MoSyncApps/PlatformRequestDemo/Tutorial/PlatformRequestDemo.md

 ![PlatformRequestDemo Android 1](https://raw.github.com/divineprog/MoSyncApps/master/PlatformRequestDemo/Tutorial/PlatformRequestDemo_Android_1.png)
 ![PlatformRequestDemo Android 2](https://raw.github.com/divineprog/MoSyncApps/master/PlatformRequestDemo/Tutorial/PlatformRequestDemo_Android_2.png)

-When you try out the app on Android, notice that going back from Google Maps to the app screen requires multiple back button presses (Somehow Google Maps puts in an extra navigaton step).
-On play web pages, you can go back directly with oen press, unless you have navigated to additional pages, in which case you need to press back a corresponding number of times.
+When you try out the app on Android, notice that going back from Google Maps to the app screen requires multiple back button presses (Somehow Google Maps puts in an extra navigation step).
+On plain web pages, you can go back directly with one press, unless you have navigated any links, in which case you need to press back the corresponding number of times.
 You can always go to your app again via the Home button.
-On iOS, you just press home and then go into the app again when you wish to return to ot (iOS does not have a back button).
+On iOS, you just press the Home key and then go into the app again when you wish to return to it (iOS does not have a back button).

 The source code is available on GitHub.
 The JavaScript layer of the app is in file [index.html](https://github.com/divineprog/MoSyncApps/blob/master/PlatformRequestDemo/LocalFiles/index.html).
 The  C++ layer is in file [main.cpp](https://github.com/divineprog/MoSyncApps/blob/master/PlatformRequestDemo/main.cpp).